 - a.
-Property must be designated under the Ontario Heritage Act. - b.
-Project must address the heritage characteristics of the designated

-- property. - c.
-By-law passed under Section 365.2 of the Municipal Act to provide tax relief in accordance with Grant Agreement
+Property must be designated under Part IV or Part V of the Ontario Heritage Act. - b.
+Project must address the designated heritage characteristics of the property as identified in the designation by-law. - c.
+By-law passed under Section 365.2 of the Municipal Act to provide tax relief in accordance with Grant Agreement. - d.
+Applicant must enter into a Heritage Easement Agreement with the City in accordance with Sections 22 or 37 of the Ontario Heritage Act, and be registered on title at applicant's expense. - e.
+Inspections will be necessary to ensure compliance with the Easement Agreement.
+Inspections will take place upon application and any given time with 24 hours prior notice by the Municipal Heritage Committee or its assigns.